Schools

 Who This Is For

-This booth is for brothers who aspire to serve in an expanded capacity and their wives or potential future wives.
-The circuit overseer role requires an elder with substantial experience in congregation oversight, so it's a long-term goal — but every brother who aspires to it should start building the qualifications now.
+This booth is for brothers who want to serve in an expanded capacity, and also for all who want to learn more about the assignment of their Circuit Overseer and wife.
+The CO role requires an elder with substantial experience in congregation oversight, so it's a long-term goal, but every brother who aspires to it can start building the qualifications now.

 ← Back to Home